-Turning to Bangladesh, we find a unique scenario in which a densely populated country strives to balance its developmental ambitions with environmental sustainability (Ahmed, 2019).
+Bangladesh presents a unique scenario in which a densely populated country strives to balance its developmental ambitions with environmental sustainability (Ahmed, 2019).
 Forest degradation in Bangladesh is not just an ecological issue.
 It is deeply intertwined with socio-economic challenges, such as poverty reduction, food security, and the livelihoods of communities reliant on forest resources (Al Faruq et al., 2017; Islam et al., 2021; McKenna, 2020; Nath et al., 2020).
 Given these pressing concerns, this research aims to unravel the complexities of forest cover changes in Bangladesh, focusing on the factors driving these transformations and their environmental consequences.
 The ongoing scientific discussion about forest dynamics brings together a variety of perspectives, each contributing uniquely to our understanding of forests and their complex nature.
 Bangladesh’s forests' challenges are multifaceted and can be better understood by examining the country’s diverse forest transition pathways (Hansen et al., 2008; Muzaffar et al., 2011; M. M. Rahman, 2021).
 Some regions in Bangladesh have experienced increased forest cover, while others have seen significant deforestation (Al Faruq et al., 2017; Biswas & Choudhury, 2007).
 These contrasting trends can be attributed to factors such as the effectiveness of forest management policies, local community involvement, and the socio-economic conditions of the population.
 Research highlights the importance of community-based forest management initiatives, which have successfully enhanced conservation efforts and promoted sustainable livelihoods in certain areas (Al Faruq et al., 2017).
 Other studies explore the attitudes and perceptions of local communities toward forest conservation, revealing both the challenges and opportunities for collaborative management (Islam et al., 2021).

 This research builds on these insights by exploring the relationship between remote sensing techniques, forest cover changes, and the socio-economic factors influencing Bangladesh's land use and management practices.
 By combining perspectives from forestry, environmental science, and the social sciences, the study aims to provide a deeper understanding of the drivers and trends of forest cover change in the country.
 This approach challenges the traditional view of forests as static entities, emphasizing the dynamic interplay of ecological and socio-economic factors that influence forest dynamics.
 In this context, “forest dynamics” refers to the ongoing processes that affect forest cover, including natural influences, climate variability, and human activities like agricultural expansion and urban development (Tiefenbacher & Poreh, 2020).
 From an epistemological standpoint, this study fills an important gap in the literature on forest cover dynamics in Bangladesh.
 Previous research has primarily relied on remote sensing, GIS analysis, and statistical modeling to track forest cover changes (Potapov et al., 2017; Redowan et al., 2014; Salam & Noguchi, 1998).
 However, these approaches often focus on one aspect of the issue, neglecting the need for an integrated framework for diverse data sources and methodologies.
 On a global scale, remote sensing technologies have proven effective in monitoring large-scale forest changes, such as in the Amazon rainforest, where satellite imagery has been used to track deforestation patterns over time (Clark et al., 2011; Hansen et al., 2008).
 Similarly, GIS has been widely applied in Asia to study forests' spatial distribution and drivers, providing important insights into land use changes (Sano et al., 2021).
 However, these methods often miss the finer details of forest dynamics and the complex relationships between socio-economic and environmental factors, especially in Bangladesh (Ericksen et al., 1993; S. Rahman, 2016).